TIY-Austin-Front-End-Engineering/Curriculum/day-10/assignments/assignment-1/README.md

+> @todo (Notes for Aaron):
+> - Problems 5 and 6 were unclear.
+Need better description.
+> - Stub out functions for students to start with.

 # Assignment 1: Javascript Object review

 ## Don't forget to validate all the arguments of your functions and throw errors if the argurments are incorrect!

-1) Create a function that takes an object and console.logs each property int he object.
+1) Create a function that takes an object and console.logs each property, one per line, in the object.
 For example:
 ```js
 var person = {firstName: "Bob", lastName: "Smith", age: 32};
 listProperties(person)